aboria/Aboria/README.md

 - *examples/sph* - An Smoothed Particle Hydrodynamics example, simulating a 2D water column over a no-slip boundary.
 The *x* and *y* directions are periodic.
 - *examples/dem* - An Discrete Element Model example, simulating 2 spherical particles falling onto an surface.
+- *examples/dem_symbolic* - An Discrete Element Model example using the symbolic interface, simulating a polydisperse set of spherical particles falling onto an surface.
 - *exampes/sphdem* - A coupled SPH and DEM example, simulating a single DEM particle falling down a water column
 - *examples/bd* - Brownian dynamics of N particles within a reflecting sphere
+- *examples/bd_symbolic* - Brownian dynamics of N point particles around a set of spheres, using the symbolic interface.
+The point particles reflect off the spheres as they diffuse.

 A short sample from the DEM example, which shows what is possible with the library.
 This shows a `for_each`